 - Differentiation by outcome.
-In this method an open-ended task is set which can be accessed by all, e.g. 'Find out how high a ball bounces'.
-Learners will produce different results according to their ability, but all of their 'outputs' will be valid. - Differentiation by task.
+In this method an open-ended task is set which can be accessed by all.
+Learners will produce different results, ideas or language according to their ability, but all of their 'outputs' will be valid. - Differentiation by task.
 Learners are set slightly different tasks based on the same objective.
 This may involve worksheets which pose questions on the same topic where differing amounts of understanding are required. - Differentiation by support.
 All learners undertake the same task but those who are weaker are given additional support.
 Writing frames, where a template is provided for them to record their work, are one way of doing this.